Our verdict

 Not your run-of-the-mill sock liner

-Also among the updates to the v16 is the new PWRRUN+ insole, which reviewers found to be more plush and comfortable than its predecessor.
-One expert added that the insole does a great job of deadening the midsole’s firmness, and puts the Guide’s underfoot feel in contention with—but not surpassing—its faster stability cousin, the Tempus.
+Also among the updates to the v16 is the new PWRRUN+ insole, which we found to be more plush and comfortable than its predecessor.
+This upgraded insole does a great job of buffering any firmness that may come from the midsole.

-Our lab data confirms what runners have experienced with the insole.
+Our lab data confirms this experience.
 Using a pair of calipers, we measured the insole thickness at 6.3 mm.
-It is 1.8 mm thicker than the average of all the insoles we measured.
+It is 2 mm thicker than the average of all the insoles we measured.

 Want to go fast?
 This ain’t it

-The Guide 16 is a daily trainer that’s “definitely more of a pure mileage eater,” says one expert.
-It’s at its best when running relaxed paces, but also does fine for longer efforts.
+The Guide 16 is a daily trainer that’s definitely more of a mileage eater.
+The shoe is at its best when running relaxed paces but also does fine for longer efforts.

 More splay room than before

-According to most reviews, the Guide 16 has a more spacious toe box than the v15, with the new pliable upper allowing it to open up even wider.
+We felt as though the Guide 16 had a more spacious toebox than the v15, with the new pliable upper allowing it to open up even wider.

-Based on our measurements, we can confirm that this new version is nearly 5 mm larger in the widest part of the toebox.
+This was confirmed by our measurements as this new version is nearly 5 mm larger in the widest part of the toebox than the predecessor.

 Unlike the width at the forefoot, at the heel the upper is now a little bit narrower than before.
 It's nearly 2 mm narrower than the previous version.